 What is a typical trip like?

 Each week varies according to location and the topic of exploration, but all have much in common as well.
 The first evening will be a warm welcome aboard the yacht and an introduction to the trip and your companions over dinner.
 We usually set off the next morning, and spend the first few hours getting to grips with all the new skills required to sail the boat and adjust to life on the water.
-Everyone will have a go at steering the ship, operating ropes and winches, and trimming the sails – essential knowledge for the trip ahead.
+Everyone will have a go at steering the ship, operating ropes and winches, and trimming the sails – essential knowledge for the week ahead.
 You can also get involved with the navigation, and the skipper and first mate will be very happy to tell you more if you’re keen to know.

 We stop each evening and enjoy finding the wildest and most beautiful places, away from the big ports and marinas.
 Evenings are spent exploring ashore, swimming, foraging or learning more about the ocean from the expert trip leader.
-Merlin carries a range of scientific gear which allow us to take a deeper look at the ocean, including hydrophones, microplastics/plankton net and microscopes.
+Merlin carries a range of scientific gear which allows us to take a deeper look at the ocean, including hydrophones, microplastics/plankton net and microscopes.

 What’s the food like?